Tension on the Border: Refugee Flows and Clashes over Land at the Sudan-Ethiopia Frontier

 Gunnar Sørbø, researcher at Chr.
 Michelsen Institute, has researched Sudan for a long time.
 He has focused on development policy and planning; conflict and peacebuilding; social impact assessment; agricultural and pastoral systems; and regional analysis and economic adaptations.

-Adam Babekir, researcher dealing with border issues at Center for Refugees, Migration Development Studies and Coordinator of the center .
+Adam Babekir, researcher dealing with border issues at the Center for Migration Studies, University of Gadarif, Sudan.
+He is also the coordinator of the Center.